Will the owner consider eventually selling to us?

-The question comes in from an existing tenant.
+This question will come in from an existing tenant.
 More often, we receive it when a home is for lease.
 There are certain tenants who see themselves as a renter for a short period of time.
 They want to be a home-owner.
 The home they move to for rent they want to make the home they purchase.
-The problem is usually that certain events do not make these prospects home-buying candidates...today.
-For this request, we leave open the concept of a "Lease-Option" agreement.
+The problem is usually that certain events do not make these prospects home-buying candidates, today.

 The lease-option is similar to a lease as there is an end date to the agreement.
 Lease-option agreements will typically run for a period of one to two years.
 In the agreement, the tenant is given an option to buy the home.